Skip to content

 Quick start — auto-populate from a molecule

-The simplest approach auto-extracts bond lengths and angles from the molecule we already built, and optionally adds frequencies from the QM calculation:
+The simplest approach auto-extracts bond lengths and angles from the molecule we already built, and adds frequencies from the QM calculation:

 import numpy as np